TheOdinProject/curriculum/new_course/1_programming_fundementals/debugging.md

 *Look through these now and then use them to test yourself after doing the assignment*

 * What is a stack trace?
-* what generally the most useful line in a stack trace?
+* What generally is the most useful line in a stack trace?
 * What are the two things you can learn from the first line of a stack trace?
 * What does debugging with `puts` and Pry help you with in the debugging process?
 * What should you use instead of `puts` on its own?